alfitz/storybook/addons/knobs/README.md

 ```

 The knob's object input must be valid JSON, including any additional entries added by the user.
 When the input cannot be parsed into a JSON object, a red background is displayed on the knob.

+In the example below, the current value of the object is stored in a variable that gets passed in as a prop to the `Styled Component`.

 ##### Example
 ```js